 These are all very normal, doesn’t mean that they are not reliable.

-Although CNY’s statutory holiday is only 8 days, as I mentioned before, most trading companies and shipping forwarders won’t back to work until 1-4 days after the holiday.
-This is due to factory’s late reopen date, trading companies cannot arrange the production if their factory suppliers are still on holiday
+Although CNY’s statutory holiday is only 7 days, as I mentioned before, most trading companies and shipping forwarders won’t be back to work until 1-4 days after the holiday.
+This is due to the factory’s late reopen date, trading companies cannot arrange the production if their factory suppliers are still on holiday

 Most Chinese factories will be back to work 5-10 days after statutory holiday.
-Because most of the worker are from another cities, some even very far from where they works.
-So they are not willing to back to the factory too early.
+Because most of the worker are from other cities, some even very far from where they work.
+So they are not willing to be back to the factory too early.

 Another situation is that some workers are not coming back to factory after holiday, so the factory has to recruit new staffs after holiday.